patil-harshvardhan818/QuizCracker-AI/README.md

 The extension uses an AI service that requires an API key.

 1. **Get an API Key**:
+   > Currently, the extension is set up to only work with Google's Gemini API.
-   - Register or log in to the AI service provider to get your API key.
+   - Register or log in to the AI service provider to get your API key. (for example, [Gemini](https://aistudio.google.com/apikey)).

 2. **Configure the API Key**:
    - Rename the file `.env.js.example` to `.env.js`.